sarahciston/codingcare/posts/transform.md

 ### Transformers

 Transformers are a current type of machine learning architecture being employed to create large models like ChatGPT and Stable Diffusion.[^techterms] They are good at digesting large clumps of text, images, video — all interpreted as numbers — and reconstituting them.
 Transformers main parts are called encoders and decoders, and it's often said that even their designers don't know what exactly is going on in these hidden layers.
-We can discuss the specifics of that '[unknowing](https://coding.care/unknowing)' elsewhere.
+I delve into the specifics of that '[unknowing](https://coding.care/unknowing.html)' elsewhere.
 I find it more interesting that the *transformers themselves* do not know what is going on in these hidden layers of the own architecture — despite all the anthropomorphizing of AI systems, with widespread use of terms like "learning" and "understanding."
 While they process and produce meaning (input and output), transformers are never "aware" of the meaning of the content they are processing along the way.
 They are just crunching numbers.

 Transformers are the latest, but won't be the last, in a long string of systems that ask data subjects and data subjectees[^techterms] to submit to their "superior" logics.
 With every iteration on their forms, we repeat their hype but lose trace of their histories in "race science" and colonizing power that captures what it means to know and be known [@browneDarkMattersSurveillance2015; @benjaminRaceTechnologyAbolitionist2019; @joqueRevolutionaryMathematicsArtificial2022].